Om Puri Dead: Remembering The Genius Of The Controversial Indian Actor

 His biography and his fight with his wife

 Om was unhappy with his wife Nandita who penned his biography.
 He was apparently offended because she revealed some of his private sexual moments in the book.
-She revealed in the book that Om had a sexual relationship with a maid, when he was only 14.
+She revealed in the book that Om had a sexual relationship with a maid when he was only 14.
 The book also reveals that the actor had sexual encounters with the caretaker of his sick father.

 The fight between Om and Nandita took an ugly turn, and she eventually filed a case of domestic abuse against the actor.
 The couple got separated eventually.